State of Connecticut Home Follow Research on FacebookFollow CTDOL on InstagramFollow CTDOL on LinkedINFollow CTDOL on YouTube

 * Less than 0.05% ** Includes Native American tribal government employment P = Preliminary R = Revised

 Note: The new five major Connecticut LMAs are independently estimated from the statewide data by the BLS and cover over 93% of the nonfarm employment in the state.
-Thus, estimates will not exactly sum to the statewide total.
+As a result, estimates will not exactly sum to the statewide total.
 Furthermore, monthly Seasonal Adjustment (SA) on these 5 new designated COG-based labor markets may undergo some shifting seasonality effects due to the concurrent seasonal process exaggerating some movements on the new geographies due to the lack of more precise historical seasonal factors (because the metros are new).
-For instance, this month, the five major CT LMA’s collectively show a much bigger OTM SA employment drop than the state itself.

 top